The randomized local computation complexity of the Lov\'asz local lemma: Lower Bound for Constant Coloring

 It remains to prove the claim in the proof of Theorem~\ref{theorem:constant_coloring_theorem}, which we restate as Lemma~\ref{lem:no_far_vertex}. \begin{lemma} With strictly positive probability over the randomness of the ID-and port assignment, there do not exist two distinct nodes that got assigned the same ID such that $\mathcal{A}$ probed these two nodes at some point in the process of answering the $n$ different queries.
 Moreover, while answering the query for some node $v$, $\mathcal{A}$ does not probe a node $u$ corresponding to a node in $G$ such that the distance between $u$ and $v$ is at least $g/4$. \end{lemma} \begin{proof} First, note that $\mathcal{A}$ performs at most $n^2$ probes to answer the $n$ queries and therefore sees at most $n^2$ different nodes.
 For $i \neq j \in [n^2]$, let $A_{ij}$ be the event that the $i$-th and the $j$-th vertex that $\mathcal{A}$ probes are distinct vertices and have the same ID.
-We have $Pr[A_{ij}] = 1/n^{10}$ and thus a Union Bound over the $n^4$ pairs implies that the first part of the lemma holds with probability $1- 1/n^6$.
+We have $Pr[A_{ij}] = 1/n^{10}$ and thus a union bound over the $n^4$ pairs implies that the first part of the lemma holds with probability $1- 1/n^6$.

 Before showing that the second part of the lemma holds with probability at least $1/2$, we first give some intuition why it holds.
 Let $v$ be a node in $H$ corresponding to a node in $G$.
 As the girth of $H$ is $g$ and $H$ is $\Delta_H$-regular, the $g/4$-hop neighborhood around $v$ is a tree with each node having a degree of $\Delta_H$ except the leaf vertices.
 Note that the total number of leaf vertices is at least $n^{10}$, but at most $n$ of them correspond to nodes in $G$.
 Hence, it is intuitively hard for $\mathcal{A}$ to probe any of the leaf vertices corresponding to nodes in $G$.
 However, it needs to probe such a vertex in order to find a node in $G$ having a distance strictly greater than $g/4$.
 Though the intuition is simple, one needs to carefully argue that this intuition is correct.
 To do so, we perform a series of reductions.
 For the sake of contradiction, assume that $\mathcal{A}$ finds with probability at least $1/n^2$ a vertex in $G$ that has a distance of $g/4$ to a given queried vertex that corresponds to a node in $G$.

 \paragraph{Reduction 1: Omitting the Identifiers} First, we argue that $\mathcal{A}$ does not really need the random identifiers.
 To do so, consider a \volume model variant in which the algorithm itself assigns IDs to vertices.
 That is, each time the algorithm probes a vertex it has not encountered before it can assign this vertex a new ID.
 Now, consider the following randomized algorithm $\mathcal{A}'$ that works in this new setting\ by assigning each newly encountered vertex an identifier uniformly and independently at random from the set $\{1,2,\ldots, n^{10}\}$ and then simulating algorithm $\mathcal{A}$ with these self-assigned IDs.
 Then, both $\mathcal{A}$ and $\mathcal{A}'$ have exactly the same probability of finding a vertex that corresponds to a vertex in $G$ and that has a distance of at least $g/4$ to the queried vertex $v$.